danyaberezun/replacewith/README.md

 ### Pros:
 1. *Simplicity*.
 The specification is quite simple, easy to describe, and, what is most important, easy to understand by users.
-2. The replacement expression is a *usual valid Kotlin code*; thus it can be analysed as any other code and checked for errors.
+2. The replacement expression is a *normal valid Kotlin code*; thus it can be analysed as any other code and checked for errors.
 3. It seems to be that most of the use cases should be already covered by the inliner.

 ### Cons: